Strict inequality of real numbers

 Imports

-open import elementary-number-theory.addition-rational-numbers open import elementary-number-theory.additive-group-of-rational-numbers open import elementary-number-theory.difference-rational-numbers open import elementary-number-theory.positive-rational-numbers open import elementary-number-theory.rational-numbers open import elementary-number-theory.strict-inequality-rational-numbers open import foundation.action-on-identifications-functions open import foundation.binary-transport open import foundation.cartesian-product-types open import foundation.conjunction open import foundation.coproduct-types open import foundation.dependent-pair-types open import foundation.disjunction open import foundation.empty-types open import foundation.existential-quantification open import foundation.function-types open import foundation.functoriality-cartesian-product-types open import foundation.functoriality-disjunction open import foundation.identity-types open import foundation.large-binary-relations open import foundation.logical-equivalences open import foundation.negation open import foundation.propositional-truncations open import foundation.propositions open import foundation.subtypes open import foundation.transport-along-identifications open import foundation.type-arithmetic-cartesian-product-types open import foundation.universe-levels open import group-theory.abelian-groups open import logic.functoriality-existential-quantification open import real-numbers.addition-real-numbers open import real-numbers.arithmetically-located-dedekind-cuts open import real-numbers.dedekind-real-numbers open import real-numbers.difference-real-numbers open import real-numbers.inequality-real-numbers open import real-numbers.negation-real-numbers open import real-numbers.rational-real-numbers open import real-numbers.similarity-real-numbers
+open import elementary-number-theory.addition-rational-numbers open import elementary-number-theory.additive-group-of-rational-numbers open import elementary-number-theory.difference-rational-numbers open import elementary-number-theory.positive-rational-numbers open import elementary-number-theory.rational-numbers open import elementary-number-theory.strict-inequality-rational-numbers open import foundation.action-on-identifications-functions open import foundation.binary-transport open import foundation.cartesian-product-types open import foundation.conjunction open import foundation.coproduct-types open import foundation.dependent-pair-types open import foundation.disjunction open import foundation.empty-types open import foundation.existential-quantification open import foundation.function-types open import foundation.functoriality-cartesian-product-types open import foundation.functoriality-disjunction open import foundation.identity-types open import foundation.large-binary-relations open import foundation.logical-equivalences open import foundation.negation open import foundation.propositional-truncations open import foundation.propositions open import foundation.sets open import foundation.subtypes open import foundation.transport-along-identifications open import foundation.type-arithmetic-cartesian-product-types open import foundation.universe-levels open import group-theory.abelian-groups open import logic.functoriality-existential-quantification open import real-numbers.addition-real-numbers open import real-numbers.arithmetically-located-dedekind-cuts open import real-numbers.dedekind-real-numbers open import real-numbers.difference-real-numbers open import real-numbers.inequality-real-numbers open import real-numbers.negation-real-numbers open import real-numbers.rational-real-numbers open import real-numbers.similarity-real-numbers

 Idea